-If you’re feeling extra confident, you can experiment with the placement of your arms and shoulders, or twist your torso just a bit, so the photo comes across more dynamic and less stoic than facing the camera dead on.
+If you’re feeling extra confident, you can experiment with the placement of your arms and shoulders, or twist your torso just a bit, so the photo comes across as more dynamic and less stoic than facing the camera dead-on.

 Nancy's photo was taken from above eye level and at a slight angle, which flatters her figure and highlights her cheekbone

 Aim to look approachable and trustworthy, but also inject your personality into the smile.